This advice applies to Wales. Change country

 Paper driving licences

-If you hold a paper driving licence and you need to notify a change of name or address, you must complete a D1 (DL1 in Northern Ireland) application form, available from most post offices.
+If you hold a paper driving licence and you need to notify a change of name or address, you must complete a D1 application form, available from most post offices.
 Your paper licence will then be replaced with a photocard licence showing your new details.

 Photocard driving licences

-For both paper and photocard driving licences, documentary evidence of a change of name is required, for example, a birth certificate, passport or deed poll.
-You can continue to drive whilst you are waiting for the licence to be returned to you.
-The DVLA does not make a charge for changing the details of your name and address.
+For both paper and photocard driving licences, documentary evidence of a change of name is required – for example, a birth certificate, passport or deed poll.
+You can continue to drive while you are waiting for the licence to be returned to you.
+The DVLA does not charge for changing your name and address details.
 However, you may be fined for not telling the DVLA about a change in your name or address.

 In Northern Ireland you should apply to the DVA on form DL1

 Licences issued in another European Economic Area (EEA) country

 If you have a full Great Britain (GB) or Northern Ireland driving licence, you can drive in any Economic European Area (EEA) country on this licence.
 An International Driving Permit is not required if you have a licence.
 Countries in the EEA are Liechtenstein, Iceland and Norway and the European Union countries.

 You can exchange your GB or NI licence for one of the country in which you are living if you want to.

 To find out which countries are in the European Union, see The European Union.